Skip to main content

 Hedgehogs

-In June 2025, we deployed five hedgehog tracking tunnels in different locations across campus for four nights to determine if we had any hedgehogs in the habitats present across our estate.
+In June 2025, we deployed five hedgehog tracking tunnels in different locations across campus for four nights to determine if any hedgehogs visited or lived in the habitats present across our estate.

 We recorded hedgehog prints in two tunnel locations every night that the tunnels were deployed and recorded these findings on The Big Hedgehog Map that is available on Hedgehog Street.